minnib578/Computer_Vision/README.md

         * make the model simple so it works test data
         * improve optimization by adding curvature

-* softmax: interpret classifier score into probability, probability sum to 1,Choose weights to maximize the likelihood of the observed data
+* Softmax: interpret classifier score into probability, probability sum to 1,Choose weights to maximize the likelihood of the observed data

    ![image](https://user-images.githubusercontent.com/63558665/120117288-763f2800-c15a-11eb-9c20-b11ab39c2090.png)